Monarch Butterflies Born In Captivity Have Trouble Migrating South, Study Says

 Nonetheless, Taylor says, "that doesn't mean that [both captive and wild] monarchs don't get to Mexico."
 Monarch Watch tracks butterfly migration, and recently found several monarchs, sourced from a different commercial breeder and released at a festival in San Antonio, that made it to overwintering grounds in Mexico.

 One limitation of the paper, Oberhauser and Taylor both point out, is that the butterflies tested are from one commercial breeder.
 Tenger-Trolander does not name the breeder in her study, but describes it as a major company that breeds monarchs year-round, and supplies them for weddings and educational settings.
-Her analysis suggests that this company's monarchs either lost their migratory behavior over successive generations of inbreeding, or were at some point crossed with nonmigratory butterflies.
+Her analysis suggests that this company's monarchs lost their migratory behavior over successive years of breeding.

 Taylor, whose Monarch Watch organization sells home-rearing kits that come with caterpillars, says that most breeders are aware of potential issues that come with inbreeding, and regularly add wild stock to their captive populations.